Chief Nathan Walker

 Email: [email protected]

-NEWBURY — Fire Chief Nathan Walker is pleased to announce that two firefighters graduated from the Massachusetts Firefighting Academy last night.
+NEWBURY — Fire Chief Nathan Walker is pleased to announce that the Newbury Fire Department received a $157,189 Assistance to Firefighters Grant from the Federal Emergency Management Agency (FEMA).